 The TN Tech Oboe Studio

 Welcome to our TN Tech oboe page!
-You will find that the School of Music is a big family, and that is particularly true of the oboe students.
-We work together and help each other succeed.
+Our oboe studio is a family, and we work together to help each other succeed.
 I can't wait to see all of the great things my students will achieve both while they are here at Tech and after they finish their degrees.
-Keep reading to learn more about our oboe studio.
+Keep reading to learn more about our oboe studio!

-Dr. Adduci's live recordings and teaching videos are available on the "Listen" tab!
+Dr. Adduci's live recordings and teaching videos are available on the "Recordings" tab!

 Follow the oboe studio on Instagram (@tntech_oboes)